theReboot/cobrewrs/readme.md

-#Rebrews: Coworkrs Beer Tracker
+#Cobrews: The Coworkrs Beer Tracker

 Site here: [bit.ly/coworkrsbeer](http://bit.ly/coworkrsbeer)

-Rebrews is a simple application to keep you up to date with what's on tap at Coworkrs Gowanus.
+Cobrews is a simple application to keep you up to date with what's on tap at Coworkrs Gowanus.
 It's a static [Jekyll](https://jekyllrb.com/) site, running on [Github pages](https://pages.github.com/).

 The content is pulled from two sources: